 So here are some simple rules to follow when trying to buy non-athletic shoes to work well with your orthotics:

 - You should not be able to play twister with the shoe!
-If you can make the shoe into a pretzel, your foot can deform it as well.
+If you can fold your shoe in half or twist it like a pretzel, your foot can deform it as well.
 A shoe should bend in the toe box and not bend in the arch or the middle.